 Read this complete guide on Venus Flytrap Watering for a complete explanation.

 Sundews thrive in waterlogged conditions.
 They should be watered with pure water and kept in humid to damped soil at all times.
 For best results, keep Drosera in trays filled with water up to one-half of the height of the plant’s pot.

 If you grow Sundews indoors, consider using the tray method, but do not overfill the trays.
 Keeping the water level in the trays to 1/3 of the height of the pot can prevent overwatering.

 Sundews are very difficult to kill by overwatering them; they are a lot more likely to suffer due to underwatering.

 Nepenthes Watering Instructions

 Watering pitcher plants can be tricky.
+They need enough water to start producing their own fluids (this is how you solve the lack of fluid in the pitchers).
+They need enough water to start producing their own fluids (this is how you solve the lack of fluid in the pitchers).
 This is due to the high humidity level necessary to grow a healthy pitcher plant, and the fact that the soil needs to stay humid at all times.